-Across the globe, street art has never been more popular or more relevant.
+Street art is rife across the globe.
 Although the term is often associated with urban spray paint art, it comes in all shapes and forms, from sculptures to 'yarn bombing', and it has inspired everything from graffiti font families to window displays and beyond.

 In this article, we've gathered together the work of our favourite inspirational street artists, featuring some well-known faces, as well as some you may not have heard of – but will want to hear more about.
 Some just want to brighten up their neighbourhoods, while others have political points to make.
 But whatever their motivation, we think what they've produced is simply incredible!